MDes Surface Pattern Design (Fashion Object)

 The course is a dynamic hybrid of fashion design, fine detailing and styling to create unique three dimensional wearable pieces or fashion ‘objects’.
 This attention to detailing and embellishment within a fashion context will allow students to design, make and style one off sculptural pieces, conceptual fashion jewellery and bespoke accessories.
 An overall awareness of the fashion industry will be taught but the focus will be particularly niche.
 Students will be free to explore their own personal creative vision and individual style to interpret the term ‘fashion object’.

 The Surface Pattern students are all housed within our fantastic studio space allowing a great platform for transferable influence and skill.
 We encourage a student’s individuality rather than enforce a house style.
 Drawing underpins our programme and is taught from the beginning to the end of the course.
 A rigorous and lively approach to design process is fostered.

 Live projects are built in where opportunities allow, in many instances with long held course/industry liaisons, and in other cases in an ad hoc nature reflecting trends in industry and invitations from the outside world.
 These are built in from year 1.
-Recent live projects have been undertaken with Toast, Tigerprint, M&S, Jayne Pierson, National Botanical Gardens of Wales, Mission Gallery, National Museum of Wales portfolio and Creative Bubble.
+Recent live projects have been undertaken with H&M, Eley Kishimoto, Toast, Tigerprint, M&S, Jayne Pierson, National Botanical Gardens of Wales, Mission Gallery and the National Museum of Wales portfolio.
 Employability and enterprise are important and distinct elements of the course.